rscohn2/data-bench/deployments/kubernetes/40spark/README.md

 ### Modifying "spark-defaults.conf" or "spark-env.sh"

-You can change the contents of the Apache Spark configuration files usually found in $SPARK_HOME/conf by editing the contents of the spark-master-config or spark-worker-config ConfigMaps.
-As with changes to 20-environment.yaml, you must recycle the pods to pick up the new contents of those files after reloading the appropriate ConfigMap file.
+You can change the contents of the Apache Spark configuration files found in $SPARK_HOME/conf by editing the contents of the spark-master-config or spark-worker-config ConfigMaps.
+As with changes to 20-shared-env.yaml, you must recycle the pods to pick up the new contents of those files after reloading the appropriate ConfigMap file.

-### Necessary Contents of 20-environment.yaml
+### Necessary Contents of 20-shared-env.yaml

-The variable ```SPARK_NO_DAEMONIZE=1``` in 20-environment.yaml is
+The variable ```SPARK_NO_DAEMONIZE=1``` in 20-shared-env.yaml is
 required.
 It's presense causes the start-master.sh and start-slave.sh shell scripts to run in the foreground.
 The default behavior is to run the master and slave processes in the background, however kubernetes